- What is Cursillo?

 What are Group Reunions?

-Group Reunion is a “reunion of friends” who have made Cursillo.
+Group Reunion is a “reunion of friends” who have attended Cursillo.
 They meet regularly to give one another spiritual support and apostolic encouragement.
 It is only when a relationship is developed in which people feel free to share their lives with each other that the full impact of group reunion will take place.
 Group reunions are extremely important to continue the spirit of fellowship found on the Cursillo weekend.

 What is meant by “Fourth Day”?